fukata/network-latest-posts/readme.txt

 * @thumbnail_wh       : Thumbnails size, width and height in pixels, while using the shortcode or a function this parameter must be passed like: '80x80'
 * @thumbnail_class    : Thumbnail class, set a custom class (alignleft, alignright, center, etc)
 * @thumbnail_filler   : Placeholder to use if the post's thumbnail couldn't be found, options: placeholder, kittens, puppies (what?..
 I can be funny sometimes)
+* @thumbnail_custom   : Pull thumbnails from custom fields (true or false), thumbnail parameter must be true
+* @thumbnail_field    : Custom field which contains the custom thumbnail URL
 * @custom_post_type   : Specify a custom post type: post, page or something-you-invented
 * @category           : Category or categories you want to display.
 Ex: cats,dogs means, retrieve posts containing the categories cats or dogs
 * @tag                : Same as categoy WordPress treats both taxonomies the same way; by the way, you can pass one or many (separated by commas)